peopledatalabs/peopledatalabs-python/README.md

 ### Upgrading to v3.X.X <a name="upgrading-to-v3"></a>

 NOTE: When upgrading to v3.X.X from vX.X.X and below, the minimum required pydantic version is now 2.

+### Upgrading to v4.X.X <a name="upgrading-to-v4"></a>

+NOTE: When upgrading to v4.X.X from vX.X.X and below, we no longer auto load the API key from the environment variable `PDL_API_KEY`.
+You must now pass the API key as a parameter to the `PDLPY` class.